oskar-anderson/portfolio/src/posts/RasterModeler.md

     return cost + nudge;
 }
 ```
-This solution seemes to work rather well, but a less computationally expensive solution might need to be added in the future.
+This solution seems to work rather well, but a less computationally expensive solution might need to be added in the future.

 ### Results
 All the set requirements were fulfilled by the final product.